AguaClara-Reach/Textbook/Technical_Report/Chemical_Dosing_pH.rst

 The main components of the system are:

-* Tanks to store the coagulant and chlorine stock solutions
+* Tanks to store the coagulant, chlorine, and pH adjustment stock solutions
 * An elevated platform to support the chemical storage tanks at the correct elevation for gravity powered dosing
 * A flow measurement calibration column for each chemical
 * A pair of constant level tanks (CLTs) with float valves that maintain a constant level for both chemical solutions